dvoraqs/apo-uaa/README.md

 If the server does not start again after pushing changes, restart the server, which is possible on the openshift website, the RHC command-line tool, or SSH-ing into the server.

 In Ubuntu, installing nodejs (command: `sudo apt-get install nodejs`) solved a problem with javascript engines or something when trying to start the local server

+If there are errors on pages that interact with the database, the database may be out of date.
+Use migration to change the schema to reflect the latest version (`rake db:migrate`)